-We’ve never seen anything like it before but it’s miniature labrinth with paths all over the place.
+We’ve never seen anything like it before, it’s similar to a miniature labyrinth with paths all over the place.
 You can spend a few minutes wandering the caves while admiring the beauty and taking some fantastic photos.
 You’ll also be in the Havlicek Gardens which has fountains, lakes, statues, and stunning views.

 25. Have a feast at Manifesto Market

 If you combine industrial, chic, dining, and drinking you will get the marvelous Manifesto Market.
-With over twenty stands it’s the perfect place to go on a date or with some friends, there will be something for absolutely everyone there.
+With over twenty stands it’s the perfect place to go on a date or with some friends.
+There’s a great variety of food, so there will be something for absolutely everyone there.